praekelt/seed-auth-api/docs/http_api.rst

     :>json int id: The ID of the created team.
     :>json str url: The URL of the created team.
     :>json str name: the name of the team.
+    :>json list users: The list of users that belong to this team.
     :>json int organization: The id of the organization that the team belongs to.
     :>json list permissions:
         The permission list of the team.
 Each permission is an object